9 Secret Signs Your Bones Are in Trouble

 Unfortunately, losing height as you age is not a myth.
 It happens when your bone mass decreases and the cartilage between your bones wears down from years and years of heavy use.
 Getting shorter doesn’t always mean your bones are in trouble, “but it can indicate a weakening of the muscles around your spine,” says Dr. Susan E. Brown of the Center for Better Bones.
 “Since bone and muscle work in one unit and typically gain and lose strength in synchrony, it’s likely that a loss in muscle is connected to an eventual loss in bone.”

 You have poor grip strength

 Pickle jars aren’t easy to open for anyone, but if you’re noticing that your grip is worse than usual, it might be time to call the doctor and see if you have bone loss.
 In a study performed on post-menopausal women, researchers found that handgrip strength was the most important test in determining overall bone mineral density.
-There’s a link between your grip strength and the bone density in your hip, spine, and forearm.
+There’s a link between your grip strength and the bone density in your hip, spine and forearm.
 It sounds strange, but just remember the song, “Dem Bones” (“the toe bone is connected to the foot bone”): Weakness in the bones of your hand can signal weakness elsewhere.
 One way to protect your bones—and increase your grip strength—is by strength training.
-Check out 14 wonderful things that happen to your body when you begin lifting weights.

 You got a fracture—when you shouldn’t have